heliohackweek/Wang/README.md

 - Our ultimate goald is to use Machine Learning to extract the more accurate closures from kinetic simulation results.
 - Our goal for this Hackweek is a little bit shifted to make the tasks feasible within the time frame.
   - We will use data computed from a known closure, that works well for a certain type of problems (i.e., 1d electrostatic Landau damping).
+  - This work is a reproduction of the work in a recent [Ma+ 2020 POP](http://arxiv.org/abs/1909.11509).
   - It is highly likely that the same methodology/enhancement will be usable to train data from actual kinetic simulations.
-This work is a reproduction of the work in a recent [Ma+ 2020 POP](http://arxiv.org/abs/1909.11509).
 - If successful in the end, we could greatly enhance the physics capabilities of existing fluid-based plasma models that are widely used in astrophysics, space physics, laboratory plasma physics.
   - For example, a [promising new planetary magnetosphere model](https://www.nas.nasa.gov/SC19/demos/demo7.html) currently uses a simplified closure, which could be a closure model trained with simulation data from expensive kinetic simulations.